canonical/ubuntu-mir/README.md

 TODO-X:     bug triage and fixes).
 TODO-X:     Due to TBD there also is no way to provide this to users from
 TODO-X:     universe.
+TODO-X:     Due to the nature, integration and use cases of the package the
+TODO-X:     consequences of a regression that might slip through most likely
+TODO-X:     would include
+TODO-X:     - TBD
+TODO-X:     - TBD
+TODO-X:     - TBD

 RULE: - In some cases a solution that is about to be promoted consists of
 RULE:   several very small libraries and one actual application uniting them